adel-taleb/Outliers_detection/README.md

 ## Project Overview
 The objective of this project is to identify anomalies and assess distribution shifts in [Amazon Reviews data 2023](https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-2023).
 This branch provides the code for training models and setting up a real-time API for model predictions.

+## Key Components
+- Outlier Detection: Implements different models to identify outliers in the dataset.
+- Distribution Shift Scoring: Provides a scoring mechanism to measure deviations from the training distribution.
+- API: Built with FastAPI to serve the models for real-time predictions.
+- Docker: The API is containerized for easier deployment and reproducibility.

 ## What does Outliers mean in our context?

 To address the question of what constitutes an outlier in our context, I considered two types of training approaches: